Caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare.

 This is why punctum believes that academic freedom is neither a natural right nor a right to be granted to and possessed, supposedly without impediment, by those with secure institutional status, but rather, as Angela Davis has taught us, it is an endless, always unfinished, yet necessary collective struggle.
-For us, that means clearing and securing, against structures and systems of academic privilege, the open spaces of radical hospitality within which individual researchers might have more freedom to experiment, to take risks, and most importantly, to pursue in their work their (and not our) desires, unencumbered by professional anxieties over whether or not those desires are legitimized in advance by what particular fields, or tenure and promotion committees, have already deemed as proper. punctum feels it is worth repeating: academic freedom, and freedom of speech more broadly, is not a right to be granted to just a few who have supposedly earned it (which is obscene in the extreme), and also is not some sort of “natural” right already possessed by everyone, an ontological “ground” on which everyone has a sure footing, but is rather an everyday practice, an ongoing struggle, that we must work at collectively on behalf of others, especially including Others who, although they may desire it, have no secure foothold whatsoever in the university proper.
+For us, that means clearing and securing, against structures and systems of academic privilege, the open spaces of radical hospitality within which individual researchers might have more freedom to experiment, to take risks, and most importantly, to pursue in their work their (and not our) desires, unencumbered by professional anxieties over whether or not those desires are legitimized in advance by what particular fields, or tenure and promotion committees, have already deemed as proper. punctum feels it is worth repeating: academic freedom, and freedom of speech more broadly, is not a right to be granted to just a few who have supposedly earned it (which is obscene in the extreme), and also is not some sort of “natural” right already possessed by everyone, an ontological “ground” on which everyone has a sure footing, but is rather an everyday practice, an ongoing struggle, that we must work at collectively on behalf of others, especially including Others who, although they may desire it, have no secure foothold whatsoever in the University proper.
 With poet Lisa Robertson, we say that we want “an intelligence that’s tall and silver, oblique and black, purring and amplifying its décor; a thin thing, a long thing, a hundred videos, a boutique.”
 And for this, we also “need dignity and texture and fountains.”
 And we have to fight for this.

 Publics, Public/ations, and the Para-Academy